 Restricted Cash.
 Restricted cash principally represents those cash balances in our commodity futures brokerage accounts that are restricted from withdrawal.
-Upon adoption of revised accounting guidance in October 2018 (see Note 3), changes in restricted cash are no longer reflected as a separate investing activity but included within cash, cash equivalents and restricted cash when reconciling the beginning and end of period total amounts in the Company's Condensed Consolidated Statements of Cash Flows.
-The guidance required retrospective application, which resulted in immaterial adjustments to the previously reported cash flows from investing activities for the nine months ended June 30, 2018.
+Upon adoption of revised accounting guidance in October 2018 (see Note 3), changes in restricted cash is no longer reflected as a separate investing activity but included within cash, cash equivalents and restricted cash when reconciling the beginning and end of period total amounts in the Company's Condensed Consolidated Statements of Cash Flows.